Diabrotica virgifera

 Similar Taxa

-- Diabrotica barberi; similar size, coloration, and biology but differs in geographic distribution (more northern range) and elytral pattern; have less distinct striping
+- Diabrotica barberi; similar size, coloration, and but differs in geographic distribution (more northern range) and elytral pattern; have less distinct striping

 - Diabrotica virgifera zeaeMexican corn rootworm; distinguished by more variable, often reduced elytral markings and southwestern distribution